eclipse-archived/flux/README.md

   Currently there is no way to create projects or files via this basic UI.
   So to get files / projects into it you have to run an Eclipse instance connected to Flux (see "Running The Eclipse Plugin" above).
-To connect to the Flux on CF, set these system properties:
+To connect to Flux on CF, set these system properties:

        -Dflux-eclipse-editor-connect=true